If you’re seeking the best travel insurance for backpackers and solo travellers, you’ve come to the right place.

 1) Get Clear on the Type of Cover You Need

-Whether you’ll be backpacking, staying in hotels or doing a cruise, it’s important to know what type of cover you’re likely to need for your trip.
+Whether you’ll be backpacking, staying in hotels or doing a cruise, consider the requirements of your trip.

-A person backpacking the world for a year is likely to need entirely different travel insurance compared to someone doing a seniors river cruise in Europe for 3 weeks.
+A person backpacking the world for a year may need entirely different travel insurance compared to someone doing a seniors river cruise in Europe for 3 weeks.

 The great thing about travel insurance is that there’s a range of different options to suit various needs and budgets.